GoThereGit/Chinese-AMR/README_En.md

 Figure 5 is a copy of CAMR tuple representation including sentence ID (sid), node_1 ID (nid1), concept_1 (concept1), co-reference node_1 (coref1), relation (rel), relation ID (rid), relation alignment word (ralign), node_2 ID (nid2), concept_2 (concept2) and co-reference node_2 (coref2).

-## 3.2 Data Set
+## 2.2 Data Set
 Chinese Abstract Meaning Representation Corpus was constructed and cooperated by Nanjing Normal University and Bradeis University from 2015.
-Specifically, the data offered in this CAMRP 2022 is the <a href="https://catalog.ldc.upenn.edu/LDC2021T13">CAMR v2.0</a> released via Linguisitc Data Consortium (LDC), of which the original data was from Chinese Tree Bank 8.0 including 20,000 Chinese sentences in total.
+Specifically, the data offered in this CAMRP 2023 is the <a href="https://catalog.ldc.upenn.edu/LDC2021T13">CAMR v2.0E</a> released via Linguisitc Data Consortium (LDC), of which the original data was from Chinese Tree Bank 8.0 including 20,000 Chinese sentences in total.
 The data sets as usual include training set, validation set and test set, and have been proven with high quality in the evaluation task in CoNLL 2020.
 We hereby use the exact same data sets in order to see whether there is any progression of Chinese AMR parsing in recent two years.
-Blind set (Test B) including 2000 sentences is also provided to measure the generalization performance of parsers.
+Blind set (Test B & Test C) including 4,000 sentences is also provided to measure the generalization performance of parsers.
 The data in blind test is not released yet.
 Table 1 shows the distribution of each data set:

 <table align="center">